jvoyatz/Mvi_PoC/README.md

-** I think that in order to be able to work in a better way, you need to discuss with the rest of the team to find or build custom solutions and use them again & again.
-Maybe one day, you wake up and think that it was a bad idea and come with a better solution. **
+**I think that in order to be able to work in a better way, you need to discuss with the rest of the team to find or build custom solutions and use them again & again.
+Maybe one day, you wake up and think that it was a bad idea and come with a better solution**

 # Notes